larmog/larmog.github.io/content/post/Nothing_for_the_faint_hearted.md

 ##### Summarize

-Running _Kubernetes-On-ARM_ is nothing for the _faint hearted_.
+Running _Kubernetes-On-ARM_ together with new releases of _Docker_ is nothing for the faint hearted.
 There are some issues that hopefully will be resolved in a near future.
 I’m still very pleased with the cluster and it’s a great environment for building _microservices_ and validating your system architecture.
 For instance, it’s not possible to build a big monolith.
 If your system runs and scales on Kubernetes-On-ARM (built on Raspberry Pi) then you can be sure of that it runs and scales on any platform.